Looking Through The Windshield At 2017 And Beyond

 Let's take a look at 2017, see what we expect, and how it has impacted our portfolio already.

 It is clear that an excessively easy global monetary policy has been the key variable impacting investment decisions over the last 8 years.
 The economic collapse 8 years ago led to tremendous change and mindset shifts in government policies, business actions and consumer patterns.
-Monetary easing was needed to offset fiscal restraint, a lack of corporate spending and job creation and a retrenching by the consumer out of fear for the future.
+Monetary ease was needed to offset fiscal restraint, a lack of corporate spending and job creation and a retrenching by the consumer out of fear for the future.
 The pendulum swiftly moved from speculation to restraint.
 Banks represent the best example here as their lending provides the fuel for an economy to grow.
 Dodd Frank and Basel I, II and III forced banks to increase their liquidity and capital ratios several fold over the last 8 years offsetting all of the monetary ease of the Fed, BOJ and ECB.
 Net net the global economies stayed stuck in the mud, which was a primary cause for the rise of populism in 2016.

 And that brought us Brexit and Trump.